Should Soffit and Fascia Match Windows?

 As a homeowner, it's important to get an idea of all parts of the exterior of your home, as these all come together to make your beautiful house the way it is.
 Not a lot of homeowners know what the soffit and fascia are or what the differences are, so let's take a look!

 The fascia is a vertical trim board that runs along the lower part of the roof on the edge; it actually runs along the very front of the soffit of the house.
 It's fixed to the lower ends of the trusses of the roof, and it has the job of supporting the lower edge of the bottom row of tiles.
+Additionally, the fascia plays a crucial role in directing water away from the roof and into the gutters, thanks to the integration of various roof drip edge types.
+These edges are designed to prevent water infiltration under the roofing material, thus protecting the roof structure from potential damage.
+This not only helps maintain the integrity of the roof but also prevents water damage to the underlying structure.

 You can say that the fascia helps out in creating a clean appearance that separates the siding and the roofing visually.